Last update: March 19, 2021

 Oral or intravenous administration once a day.

-It is excreted in breast milk in an amount that could be significant (Cahill 2005).
+It is excreted in breast milk in an amount that could be significant, although lower than the dose used in the pediatric population (Cahill 2005).

 No problems attributable to Ofloxacin have been observed in infants whose mothers took it (Drobac 2005).